Zozo62442/fact-up-science/README.md

 [WAVE](/docs/testing/wave.png) identified only a few minor issues, which do not significantly impact user experience:
     - 2 missing form labels – Likely due to unlabeled input fields in a form.
     - 7 low contrast warnings – These may result from text colors not having sufficient contrast against their backgrounds.
-    - 3 structural alerts – Including a skipped heading level, a missing first-level heading (<h1>), and one redundant link.
+    - 3 structural alerts – Including a skipped heading level, a missing first-level heading, and one redundant link.
     - ARIA-related alerts – A few instances where ARIA attributes such as aria-label or aria-expanded were used but may need review.

 No major accessibility barriers were found, and no changes were deemed necessary based on the severity and context of the issues.